-The Alachua County Library District and the School Board of Alachua County are partnering to improve access to educational and recreational materials by providing every student with a free Alachua County Library District Student Library Card, which can be used to:
+The Alachua County Library District and the School Board of Alachua County are partnering to improve access to educational and recreational materials by providing students with a free Alachua County Library District Student Library Card, which can be used to:

-- Borrow eBooks, eAudiobooks, eMusic, and eMagazines from www.aclib.us/media
+- Borrow eBooks, eAudiobooks, eMusic and eMagazines from our Media collection.

-- Sign in to computer internet stations at any of the 12 public library locations or bookmobiles
+- Sign in to computer internet stations at any of our 12 public library locations or bookmobiles.

 - Research tells us that children who have library cards and use the library perform better in school.